 What do you know about naked cakes?
 Before embarking on this beast of a post, which would end up consuming hours of my working (and sleeping, because cake dreams) life, I didn’t know much of anything.
-I now realize two things.
-First, my former stance (“I mean, I don’t know, cake is cake!”) was woefully inaccurate: All cake is not created equal.
-Second, my new stance (“OMG naked cakes will never die because they’re amazing”) is spot-on.
+I now realize that my former stance (“I mean, I don’t know, cake is cake!”) was woefully inaccurate: All cake is not created equal.
 What I now know is that naked cakes trump just about every other cake alternative: they don’t leave your cake dry like fondant can, you get the best of both worlds (frosting, but not too much!), and as you’ll see below, you can decorate them however you please.

 Photo and Recipe by Buttered Side Up